 Most audio software is overkill for a voice actor.

-When we voice actors record, we don’t need multi track recording or anything approaching what a musician needs.
+When voice actors record, we don’t need multi track recording or anything approaching what a musician needs.
 We are best served by the least distracting recording software you can find.
 Remember, all they want from us is either an mp3 (for auditions) or a mono 24 bit 48 kHz .wav file (for a gig).
 That’s it.
 Most any recording software can do that (though, surprisingly, not Garage Band).

 Forget using effects or “VST plug ins” to modify your performance.
 It’s not wanted by the engineer and is distracting to you.

 If you are using Source Connect or ipDTL (where the remote engineer is recording your performance), your home recording software may not be needed- unless you are requested to record your own performance as backup and file share that.

 Note: Source Connect isn’t perfect- it can experience “drop outs” even with a good internet connection.
 It is always wise to record your performance on your end, at least as a back up.